Zografska/k9s/README.md

-# k8s
+# k9s

-K8s project for fax subject CI/CD
+K9s is a kubernetes project for CI/CD uni class

+- Using Argo for continuous integration of a React application contained in `zografska/k8s-project`